 Hens used for eggs

 Many chickens suffer foot deformities from standing on the wire cage floors, while others are completely featherless.
-The overcrowded conditions allow disease to spread quickly.
+The overcrowded conditions allow diseases to spread quickly.

-More than one-third of all eggs produced in the UK come from hens who are kept in cages.
+More than one-third of all eggs produced in the UK come from caged hens.

 This is what colony caging looks like…